 The Mousecatchers’ Ball

-Cats are loners, except for their staff,
+Cats are loners, other than their staff,

 But they stay away from other kitties –